- 10 Self-Love Infused Things To Do Instead Of Another Crappy Date

 See how the garbage in our heads shapes what we do?
 I might say I want to get fit, but without getting rid of the idea that I’m fat and ugly and won’t ever be attractive, it’s going to be a real hard road.

-The next step is to purge yourself of whatever damaging belief popped up.
+Next, purge yourself of whatever damaging belief popped up.
 Tell yourself it’s time for a change.
 Strip off the idea that there are limitations to having the kind of relationship you’re looking for.
 If you have a part of your life that you feel fearless and confident in, bring the same attitude over to your limiting beliefs about your relationship.

 Now take things day by day.
 Commit to the idea that you will make a positive change.
 If you notice that you’re being destructive to the relationship, take a little step back and examine your feelings.
 Let things be good in your relationship.
 Resist all urges to pick fights.